DifeiT/Demo_Nonaworks_24_Problem_1/README.md

 python test_api.py
 ```

 Note: In this hackathon, we focused on the Lattice Automation MPI track.
 We integrated NCBI BLAST and a pretrained language model (ProtBert) into the MPI dashboard.
-Please refer to Lattice's official webiste (https://latticeautomation.com/) for more details.
+Please refer to Lattice's official website (https://latticeautomation.com/) for more details.